 - Participate in raising awareness and mobilizing civil society (regional organizations and the school public) around the issues of biodiversity and less well-equipped bird observation networks, in order to exploit, improve and disseminate the data made available to the community.

 - Copernicus program (open data)

-- Static and dynamic landscape and vegetation data
+- Earth Observation Service: landscape and vegetation monitoring

-- Climate change indicators (monthly average or annual extremes, year-to-year change)
+- Climate Change Service: climate change indicators (monthly average or annual extremes, year-on-year change)